The eLearning Superhuman lab

-Before you sign up we want to make sure that the program is the right fit for you and your organisation and that you have a suitable project to work on.
+Before you sign up we want to make sure that the lab is the right fit for you and your organisation and that you have a suitable project to work on.

 How do I pay?

-Once it’s been confirmed the program is a good fit for your needs we will send you an invoice.
+Once it’s been confirmed the lab is a good fit for your needs we will send you an invoice.

-What software do you teach in the program?
+What software do you teach in the lab?

 How many people will be in the group?